donirby/responsive/austin/README.md

-Responsive Media
+The Coker Family Band
 ====

-Repo for developing responsive media code
+A container of youtube videos based on the responsive media repository

 [DONIRBY.INFO](http://donirby.info)